Here’s why you think you’re not dreaming when you sleep

 There are a couple of areas you can look at to see if you can start remembering your dreams again.

 Nutrition has an impact on your ability to remember your dreams.
 It’s another reason why eating a well-balanced diet is essential.
 Vitamin B6, in particular, has been shown to promote dreaming.
 It’s found in high quantities in commonly consumed foods like chicken, potatoes, onions, and bananas.
 You don’t necessarily need to take a supplement for the sake of dreaming.
-You definitely need to get a balance of different food groups and you’ll probably have this area covered.
+You definitely need to get a balance of different food groups, in your diet.
+If you do that, you’ll probably have this area covered and that will benefit you in more ways than simply having more dreams.

 Not enough sleep